This study is currently not recruiting participants.

 • The above information is not intended to contain all considerations relevant to a potential participation in a clinical trial

-This study investigates the effect of an investigational medication on serum neurofilament light chain (sNfL) levels in adults with multiple sclerosis (MS).
-The study included participants with various types of MS, such as relapsing-remitting, secondary progressive, and primary progressive MS.
+This study investigates the effect of an investigational medication on serum neurofilament levels in individuals with multiple sclerosis.

 • Study timelines: The study will last approximately 100 weeks.